• Belinda Davis

 RESEARCH INTERESTS

-Belinda Davis is author or co-editor of five books, including her forthcoming The Internal Life of Politics: Extraparliamentary Opposition in West Germany, 1962-1983 (CUP), and several dozen articles, on themes including popular politics and social movements; conceptions of democracy and how change takes place; gender; history of everyday life; oral history, memory, and emotion; urban history; transnational history; policing, violence, and terror; and consumption.
-Her graduate students have completed or are completing dissertations on topics ranging from Turkish “guestworkers” in West Germany, to identities in German-Polish and German-Czech borderlands, to sexualities in twentieth-century Germany and Hungary, to Holocaust survivors’ memory and resettlement, to “lived ideologies” (antifascism, socialism) in the postwar Germanies and Europe.
-She is currently co-editing the collection Voices of the Organized Poor: Learning from the Poor People’s Economic Human Rights Campaign’s Everyday Struggles for Survival and Alternative Futures; and working on a project concerning the meanings and implications of “the West,” progress, and other terms in the historiography of Europe.
+Belinda Davis is author or co-editor of five books, including the forthcoming The Inner Life of Politics: Grassroots Activism in West Germany, 1962-1983 (CUP), and some 50 articles and book chapters, on themes including popular politics and social movements; conceptions of democracy and how change takes place; environmental history; gender; history of everyday life; oral history, memory, and emotion; urban history; transnational history; and policing, violence, and terror.
+She is currently co-editing the collection Voices of the Organized Poor: Learning from the Poor People’s Economic Human Rights Campaign’s Everyday Struggles for Survival and Alternative Futures; and writing an environmental history of Europe 1500 to the present for Cambridge University Press.
+Her graduate students have completed or are completing dissertations on topics ranging from Turkish “guestworkers” in West Germany and “resettlers” in East Germany, to identities in German-Polish and German-Czech borderlands, to sexualities in twentieth-century Germany and Hungary, to Holocaust survivors’ memory and resettlement, to “lived ideologies” (antifascism, socialism) and peace activism in the postwar Germanies and Europe.

 FORMER AND CURRENT GRADUATE STUDENTS